Watson-Personal-Assistant/developer/_content/reference/JSON_formats.md

   "id": "001",
   "version": "1.0",
   "language": "en-US",
-  "text": "What are the temperatures like today in London city center", "context": {
+  "text": "what are the temperatures like today in london city center", "context": {
     "user": {
       "id": "john-001"